 Welcome to the Transforming Chaplaincy: Promoting Research Literacy for Improved Patient Outcomes website.
 This project, funded by the John Templeton Foundation, aims to better equip healthcare chaplains to use research to guide, evaluate, and advocate for the daily spiritual care they provide patients, family members and colleagues.
 The project will provide three different research-training opportunities for chaplains over the next four years.

-CPE Curriculum Development grants will be awarded to 70 ACPE-accredited clinical pastoral education (CPE) residency programs to support incorporation of research literacy education in their curricula.
-Cohort 1 CPE Grants will be selected shortly.
-The online CPE Curriculum Development Grant applications for Cohort 2 will be available in October, 2016.
-CPE Centers that do not have year-long residency programs are also welcome to apply; please see the FAQ’s for more information.
+2) CPE Curriculum Development grants will be awarded to 70 ACPE-accredited clinical pastoral education (CPE) residency programs to support incorporation of research literacy education in their curricula.
+38 Cohort 1 CPE Centers are starting their new curriculum.
+Cohort 2 online applications are available.
+(CPE Centers that do not have year-long residency programs are also welcome to apply; please see the FAQ’s for more information.)
 Click here for more information about the CPE Curriculum Development Grants.